Customize Shapes in Presentations with Python

 quadratic_bezier_to(x1, y1, x2, y2)

-Add quadratic Bezier curve to a specified position on a path:
+Add a quadratic Bezier curve at a specified position in a path:

 quadratic_bezier_to(point1, point2, index)